fils/NSDFCatalogGraph/code/csvToParquet/README.md

 the catalog into a set of parquet files.
 These can then be fronted with Arrow or DuckDB etc.

+The resulting files are too large for GitHUb

+There are some errors in processing the files.
+These can be found in [errors.txt](./errors.txt).
+They are mostly type errors in mapping the schema, but I have not looked at them closely.

 ## CSV Schemas

 This is the eventual schema these data seem destined for